rolandjansky/GeoDataCrawler/README.md

- # Case study for Avobis
+ # Case study for real estate firm
 This code is based on an assessment I did where I had the following...

 ## Mission